Adobe-Marketing-Cloud/aep-sdks-documentation/resources/building-mobile-extensions/building-an-extension.md

 {% tab title="Android" %}
 #### Android

-The best place to register your extension on Android is in the `onCreate` method of your activity.
+The best place to register your extension on Android is in the `onCreate` method of your `Application` class.

 {% hint style="info" %}
 Some registration errors, such as sending a null extension class as parameter, are synchronous and occur immediately.
 Other errors, like undefined names, name conflicts, or type checking issues, might occur asynchronously and are reported through the `onUnexpectedError` callback before the extension is unregistered.